oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

         command: kubectl
 ```

 This basically specifies the config of the OIDC provider.
-Note: Replace the `oidc-issuer-url` and `oidc-client-id` with your own values.
+Note: Replace the `oidc-issuer-url` and `oidc-client-id` with Issuer URL and Client ID we copied earlier.

 Once you're done editing the file: